EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

 - Before next run:
 - Later...
   - Port this to a real web server running e.g. at Notre Dame?
 That would be nice for outreach!
 But then someone has to understand and maintain a web server application.
 The webserver I'm imagining would produce a web page that looks like Nathaniel Tagg's Arachne event display for MINERvA.
 We could make an ART job act like a "CGI script" by reading requests on STDIN and replying on STDOUT.
 It even sounds like we could leave the ART job running between serving events with Apache.
 When I searched for ideas using Google, I saw recommendations that we might as well write an Apache module if we're forced to use C.  I'm not sure how to do that, and it sounds like more dependencies to me.
-  - Display accurate magnet geometry from GDML file.
-Andrew has code that turns a TGeoShape into a list of vertices that THREE.js can use.
-I still have to figure out how I want to stream them.
-As a .obj (Wavefront) file?
-Directly as an HTTP blob?
-Using a socket directly in Javascript?
-CMS appears to make Wavefront objects from their GDML file using a (paid?) product called Sketchup.
-I like the simplicity of that approach, but I dislike having multiple sources of truth.
-In my opinion, we have the technology to make a list of vertices for the magnet on the fly, and we should use it!
-    - Magnet is probably most important geometry to match the GDML because we might want to see whether tracks and simulated particles make it through the magnet bore or scrape the edge
-    - Wavefront .obj files are a good format for us because .obj is widely supported, they're relatively simple to write and edit, and THREE.js already knows what to do with them.
-    - My instinct is to only convert volumes we really need.
-I think fewer detector geometry details means our eyes are more easily drawn to physics.
-It might be useful to have an optional "full GDML" mode for someone debugging the simulation.
-But I think we'll do better with a mock-up of the geometry like we have now the vast majority of the time.
   - For the SSDs and other aligned components, we should at least apply alignment constants somehow.
 The event display doesn't know about rotations to any objects right now because I need to convert from polar coordinates to Euler angles for THREE.js.
-    - Code that converts a GDML volume into something THREE.js can use would be very powerful for other experiments.
   - Persist camera settings across events.
 I could either cache them somehow or do a massive redesign of the Javascript so that I only send positions and rotations for each event but keep the rendering code.
 The latter probably makes us more robust in the long run, but that's a lot of work!
 And a lot of things I don't yet know how to do in Javascript.
   - How often do we have to update the Javascript side of this application?
 How often does the THREE.js API change?
 Not work with certain browsers?
 As a Javascript newcomer, I don't have easy answers to these questions.
 CMS made it work somehow, so I have some hope this won't be too bad...
   - Random access to events.
 I might end up sending and parsing web forms.
 Some good resources to get me started: